Florida vs. Missouri NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Florida has combined with its opponents to score more than 69.5 points just twice this season.
+- Florida and its opponents have scored at least 69.5 points -- this matchup's over/under -- only two times this season.

-- Missouri has combined with its opponents to score more than 69.5 points in four of 10 games this season.
+- Missouri's games have gone over 69.5 points in four of 10 chances this season.

-- The combined points per game average of the two teams, 65, is 4.5 points fewer than Saturday's over/under.
+- The two teams combine to score 65 points per game, 4.5 less than the total in this contest.

-- The 63.3 combined points per game that these two squads have allowed this season are 6.2 fewer than the 69.5 total in this contest.
+- This contest's over/under is 6.2 points above the 63.3 these two squads combine to allow per game this season.

 - Gators games have an average total of 58.4 points this season, 11.1 fewer than Saturday's over/under.